 To success – making more money to meet obligations you wouldn’t have if you didn’t make so much money!

 When climbing the hill of prosperity, may we never meet a friend coming down!

 May your heart be light and happy.
 May your smile be big and wide.
 And may your pockets always have a coin or two inside.

 Here’s to health, peace, and prosperity – may the flower of love never be nipped by the frost of disappointment, nor the shadow of grief fall among a member of this circle!

 Here’s to health and prosperity, to you and all your posterity.
 And them that doesn’t drink with sincerity, that they may be damned for all eternity!

-May you troubles be less and your blessings be more.
+May your troubles be less, And your blessings be more.

 May you live a healthy and wealthy life.